Virtual KVM Software for Multi-PC Setups

 A software-based KVM switch is another type of KVM to consider.
-There is no need for any additional hardware, and switching is handled automatically by the installed software.
+There is no need for any additional hardware, and the installed software handles the switching automatically.
 A software KVM switch operates through the local network, which means that all of the computers you want to control must be connected to your LAN for it to function.
-On the other hand, software KVM switches typically do not support display switching and are only functional for the keyboard and mouse.
+On the other hand, software KVM switches typically do not support display switching.
+They are only functional for the keyboard and mouse.
 KM switches are what they appear to be.

-Simply install the software on each computer and configure which computer is equipped with the keyboard and mouse that you want to use across all of your connected devices.
+Simply install the software on each computer.
+Configure which computer connects with the keyboard and mouse that you want to use across all of your connected devices.
 Then, simply moving the cursor off the edge of the desktop allows you to transition between computers seamlessly.
-Listed below are five free KVM switch programs that can be used to share your keyboard and mouse in order to control multiple computers simultaneously.
+Listed below are five free virtual KVM software switch programs that can be used to share your keyboard and mouse in order to control multiple computers simultaneously.

 Best Free Virtual KVM Software in 2021